• Skip to primary navigation

 First, I added the butter, sugar, salt, water, and corn syrup to a heavy saucepan set over medium heat.

 Then, I heated the mixture until the butter melted and started to boil.
-During this time, I stirred the mixture often with a silicon spatula.
+During this time, I stirred the mixture often with a silicone spatula.
 It took around 12 minutes for the mixture to come to a boil.
-Next, I lowered the heat one notch, and fitted the digital thermometer to the side of the pan.
-I continued boiling the mixture, stirring occasionally, until the thermometer registered 300°F (hard crack stage).
-This took around 25 minutes.

-I removed the pan from the heat, and quickly added 1 cup of the slivered almonds which I had toasted for 10 minutes at 350° F.
+I removed the pan from the heat and quickly added 1 cup of the slivered almonds, which I had toasted for 10 minutes at 350°F.

-After giving the mixture a stir with a silicon spatula, I poured it onto a rimmed baking sheet that I had covered in non-stick aluminum foil.
-I had heated the baking sheet on two burners turned on low to facilitate the easy spreading of the toffee.
-Next, I sprinkled the milk chocolate chips onto the toffee.
-I let them sit for about 5 minutes until they had melted.
+After stirring the mixture with a silicone spatula, I poured it onto a rimmed baking sheet covered in non-stick aluminum foil.
+I heated the baking sheet on two burners turned on low to facilitate the easy spreading of the toffee.

 Once the chocolate chips had melted, I spread them all over the toffee.
 I finished the toffee by sprinkling additional toasted almonds onto the melted chocolate.

-After allowing the Chocolate Almond Toffee to come to room temperature, I refrigerated it for about an hour.
-Then, I broke it into bite size pieces.
-The Chocolate Almond Toffee was out of this world good.
-It was sweet, crunchy, and totally addictive.
-For a variation, I sometimes use toasted pecans or unsalted peanuts in place of the almonds, and semi-sweet or bittersweet chocolate chips in place of the milk chocolate chips.
+For a variation, I sometimes use toasted pecans or unsalted peanuts in place of the almonds and semi-sweet or bittersweet chocolate chips in place of the milk chocolate chips.
 Yum!

 Chocolate Almond Toffee